 The Bachelor of Arts requires a minimum total of 360 points:

-- A minimum of 255 points of Arts courses
+- at least 255 points from Arts courses

 A minimum of 225 points must be from courses above 100-level, with at least 90 points at 300-level.